 During the start-up sequence, the welcome screens will appear, Figure 10.1a.
-Then a blow out cycle will begin, page 48.
-After the cycle ends, the hot tub will either display the Registration Menu or the Home Menu.
-Note: The start-up menu will time out after approximately 3 seconds and then change to the registration display in Section 10.2 (North American models only) or to the Home Menu (page 29).
+Then a blow out cycle will begin, page 52.
+After the cycle ends, the hot tub will display the Home Menu.

+Note: The start-up menu will time out after approximately 3 seconds and then change to the Home Menu (page 33).